 The first solution solves the problem right at the projector itself, using a tool called an HDMI Audio Extractor.
-These units are pretty straight forward.
-Take the Tenson HDMI to HDMI + Optical Toslink, for example.
-It has HDMI in, HDMI out, and also options for SPDIF/Optical out and a simple 3.5mm jack.
+These units are pretty straightforward.
+Take the Tenson HDMI to HDMI + Optical Toslink (on Amazon), for example.
+It has HDMI in, and HDMI out, and also options for SPDIF/Optical out and a simple 3.5mm jack.

-The HDMI piece is simple: plug the Fire Stick into the HDMI in, and run a short HDMI cord from the HDMI out to the projector.
-There is some added complexity around running power to the extractor itself and the Fire Stick, but nothing too crazy.
+The HDMI piece is simple: plug the Fire Stick into the HDMI, and run a short HDMI cord from the HDMI out to the projector.

-If the whiz-bang of Dolby Atmos isn’t your goal, if you just need to get the sound somewhere you can hear it like a playbar, you can easily run a 3.5mm jack cable wherever you need to, although that might require some extensive cable management.
+If you don’t need Dolby Atmos but just want audible sound, you can easily run a 3.5mm jack cable wherever you need to, although that might require some extensive cable management.

 Using a Wireless HDMI Kit

-If you own a projector, a wireless HDMI kit is a truly swiss-army-knife like tool you can use to solve all sorts of problems.
+If you own a projector, a wireless HDMI kit is a truly swiss-army-knife-like tool you can use to solve all sorts of problems.
 That’s true for the Fire Stick speaker problem as well.
-A Wireless HDMI Kit allows you to do just what the name implies: you can take an HDMI signal and throw it somewhere else without wires, with units like the Iogear GWHDKIT11 (on Amazon) even able to handle 4k signals.
+A Wireless HDMI Kit allows you to do just what the name implies: you can take an HDMI signal and throw it somewhere else without wires, with units like the Iogear Wireless (on Amazon) even able to handle 4k signals.

-So now we’re in a different position: with the HDMI receiver mounted at the projector, we can put the Fire Stick wherever we want, so long as it’s plugged into the HDMI Transmitter.
+With the HDMI receiver at the projector, you can place the Fire Stick anywhere, as long as it connects to the HDMI Transmitter.

 For this reason, if you’re going this far to simply support a Fire Stick setup running your projector, it might be worth your time to consider upgrading that component of your home theater and running a more robust content box.